HBandSDK/Android_Ble_SDK/README_EN.md

     The first interation is code validation：confirmDevicePwd()
     The second interation is personal information synchronization：syncPersonInfo()

+    Remarks 4:
+    The device does not support asynchronous operations. data may be abnormal when multiple time-consuming operations are performed simultaneously.Therefore, when interacting with the device, please avoid multiple operations at the same time.

 ### 4. Bluetooth Data Interaction Instrctions

     The design of SDK issue under bluetooth data only need call method, input setting data and monitor interface, When data returns, the interface triggers a callback, take confirmDevicePwd() for example